seqis/ObsidianMOC/README.md

 1. **Create a New Note** In Obsidian, create a new note and give it a relevant title, such as `Philosophy MOC`.
 This will be the filename for the note, which is key to making sure everything stays linked and accessible.

-2. **Structure Your MOC with Sections** Your MOC should include various sections that cover subtopics.
+2. **Structure Your MOC with Sections** and if you like, `### Sub-sections`.
+Your MOC should include enough sections and sub-sections to cover a topic sufficiently.
+You can always add more later.
 For example, if your MOC is about philosophy, you might include sections like “Stoicism,” “Existentialism,” and “Ethics.”

 Here’s what the structure might look like: